dcchambers/dcchambers.github.io/_posts/2018-09-26-dont-fear-the-command-line.md

 ---

-This silly post previews my next big upcoming blog post - *Cool Terminal Applications I Use Every Day*.
-Check back soon to read that!
+This silly post previews my next upcoming series of blog posts all about the command line, including *Cool Terminal Applications I Use Every Day* and *What the Hell is a Shell?* Check back soon to read more!